Senior Economist at UOB Group Alvin Liew reviews the latest industrial production figures in Singapore.

-IP Outlook – We are heartened by the surprise back-to-back rebound in semiconductors output and by the re-acceleration of growth in the transport engineering components of aerospace and marine & offshore, giving a relatively benign start to manufacturing for the second half 2023.
-That said, we still hesitate to call for a turnaround in the electronics downcycle.
-The volatile biomedical cluster adds further caution to the manufacturing outlook.
-With IP contracting by -5.8% YTD, we maintain our forecast for Singapore 2023 manufacturing to contract by -5.4%, which implies a tepid recovery profile in 2H.
-We still expect Singapore’s full year GDP growth at 0.7% in 2023 (lower end of the official growth forecast range) reflecting our more cautious external outlook and a pensive manufacturing recovery.
+IP Outlook – While we are heartened by the surprise rebound in semiconductors output in Jun, it may be too soon to call for a turnaround in the electronics downcycle.
+The slower growth in the transport engineering components of aerospace and marine & offshore, also add caution to the manufacturing outlook.
+With IP contracting by -6.3% YTD, we maintain our forecast for Singapore 2023 manufacturing to contract by -5.4%, which implies a tepid recovery profile in 2H.
+We still expect Singapore’s full year GDP growth at 0.7% in 2023 (lower end of the official growth forecast range) reflecting our more cautious external outlook and manufacturing weakness.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.